fvosburg02/fvosburg02.github.io/README.md

 # About me
 ## My interests
-    My hobbies are working out.
-Reading.
-And music.
+    My hobbies are _working out, reading, and music._

 ## Websites I recommend
     [Google](http://www.google.com)- Google is one of the most used search engines on the web.
 It is ranked **number one** on the most used websites.
 It gives every and all information that the user is requesting.
 From _"what is google?"_ to _"When did the Big Bang happen?"_